ththugues44/Setup-Guide/signal-server/README.md

 ## FAQ
 Q: How do I get Recapthca?

-A: You register for <a href="https://www.google.com/recaptcha/intro/v3.html">Google Recaptcha v3</a>, put your server's domain there.
+A: You register for [Google Recaptcha v3](https://www.google.com/recaptcha/intro/v3.html), put your server's domain there.

 Q: How do I get GCM?

-A: Setup <a href="https://firebase.google.com/">Firebase Cloud Messaging</a>, you will get the key from there.
+A: Setup [Firebase Cloud Messaging](https://firebase.google.com/), you will get the key from there.

 Q: What AWS service do i need?